Resolving 500 Status Authentication Errors

 Run this SQL query in the Log Explorer to find Auth-related errors:

-_15select_15 cast(metadata.timestamp as datetime) as timestamp,_15 msg,_15 event_message,_15 status,_15 path,_15 level_15from auth_logs_15cross join unnest(metadata) as metadata_15where_15 -- find all errors_15 status::INT = 500_15 OR_15 regexp_contains(level, 'error|fatal')_15order by timestamp
+123456789101112131415select cast(metadata.timestamp as datetime) as timestamp, msg, event_message, status, path, levelfrom auth_logscross join unnest(metadata) as metadatawhere -- find all errors status::INT = 500 OR regexp_contains(level, 'error|fatal')order by timestamp

 Database migration errors

-"running db migrations: Migrator: problem creating schema migrations"
+running db migrations: Migrator: problem creating schema migrations

 This is a continuation of the "Corrupted Schema" error from the Postgres Section.
 If you modified structures in the auth schema, such as columns or tables, or added restrictions, such as RLS, Auth will not be able to complete it's migrations.
 It's necessary to remove those modifications.

 If you are running older versions of auth, you may experience a migration bug.
 If so, checkout this guide for a resolution.
-If it doesn't work, please contact Support.
+If it doesn't work, contact Support.

 SMTP errors